ei-lene/ei-lene.github.com/source/_posts/2013-03-06-my-top-4-rails-tricks-in-my-first-rails-app.markdown

 ---
 <h3><em>Make it work, make it right, …</em></h3>

-We began learning Rails last week at the Flatiron School, with lectures and a couple of guided Rails labs / tutorials.
+We began learning Rails last week at the <a href="http://flatironschool.com/">Flatiron School</a>, with lectures and a couple of guided Rails labs / tutorials.

 In this post, I will outline the key development stages* of my first ever non-guided , albeit simple, Rails app (a ToDoList app) and my top tricks & workarounds for the current version of the app.